alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_191_eng.md

-# Color Design Notes [Tsujita Kunio]
+# Colour Design Memories, by Kunio Tsujita
-## Episode 191: *Mawaru Penguindrum* Color Design Notes - Part 18
+## Episode 191: *Mawaru Penguindrum* Colour Design Notes - Part 18

 The newly redesigned Web Anime Style.
 One day Oguro-san said "We'd like to add a cover illustration to this column."
 "Hmm, should I draw pictures like other writers?
 Ah, but that's somehow different for me (laugh)."
 So I thought about it a bit and submitted a rough idea saying "How about something like this?"
 The designer skillfully put it together into that cover illustration.

-The color chart-style design used in the background is actually a real color chart (laugh).
-Since we can't make color models for all coloring specifications (like dust cloud color specifications or minor prop color specifications), we use color charts like this for color direction input.
+The colour chart-style design used in the background is actually a real colour chart (laugh).
+Since we can't make colour models for all colouring specifications (like dust cloud colour specifications or minor prop colour specifications), we use colour charts like this for colour direction input.
 This chart is one I made myself, and I use it for almost all works where I'm in charge of design.
-I add modifications each time to match the work's content and color tone tendencies.
+I add modifications each time to match the work's content and colour tone tendencies.

-Making color charts is quite fun, but once you start, it takes an incredible amount of time.
+Making colour charts is quite fun, but once you start, it takes an incredible amount of time.
 It's fun and you forget time passing and get absorbed, to the point where it interferes with other work (laugh).
-So it's troublesome because I sometimes want to play with color charts as a form of escapism (laugh).
+So it's troublesome because I sometimes want to play with colour charts as a form of escapism (laugh).
 Now then.

-**Episode 15: The One Who Saves the World** Storyboard/Ikuhara Kunihiko & Shibata Katsunori, Direction/Shibata Katsunori, Color Direction/Mizuno Taeko (水野多恵子)
+**Episode 15: The One Who Saves the World** Storyboard/Ikuhara Kunihiko & Shibata Katsunori, Direction/Shibata Katsunori, Colour Direction/Mizuno Taeko (水野多恵子)

 Ringo, caught in Yuri's trap, about to have this and that and even such things done to her.
 But then, unexpectedly Shoma appears!
 Not exactly dashingly - he trips, hits his head, and faints.
 Yuri is somewhat exasperated, but her thoughts turn to her young days, meeting Momoka, and the days they spent together.
 And aiming for the other half of the diary that such a Yuri possesses, Masako had infiltrated the inn.
 Such was Episode 15.